 - Speeded-up returns process, which would not face the same disruption to the likes of COVID-19 crisis

 - Live economic and tax liability estimated for the tax authorities and governments to help better manage the economy

 - Significant cost reductions for tax authorities in post-return audit activities

 - As part of a wider transactional reporting cross-checking between suppliers and their customers, tax authorities can automate fraud detection – and reduce the VAT Gap!

 Efforts around pre-completed tax returns started in South America.

 Pre-filled VAT / GST returns

-EU drive to standard pre-filled VAT returns
+EU 2028 e-invoicing drive to promote pre-filled VAT returns